cmu-delphi/delphi-epidata/docs/api/wiki.md

 ## Overview
 {: .no_toc}

-This data source provides pageview counts for Influenza-related Wikipedia articles, which can serve as indicators of public health interest and awareness.
+This data source provides pageview counts for English-language influenza-related Wikipedia articles, which can serve as indicators of public health interest and awareness.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: